 It’s very, very intelligent, and very intellectual.
 (The creators) put this thing together based on pictures by Hogarth, creating a whole story in a very intellectual way.
 It’s not Traviata — you have to really do your homework to understand what every sentence means.
-The Hockey production in Glyndebourne I’ve been lucky to do is so illustrative of what is happening — it is so accessible, which is why it’s been such a success.
+The Hockney production in Glyndebourne I’ve been lucky to do is so illustrative of what is happening — it is so accessible, which is why it’s been such a success.

 Experiencing it live also makes it accessible, because one can clearly sense how immensely powerful and detailed the score is.

 It’s the whole thing: seeing someone’s life go from one thing to another entirely, as this does.
 Tom’s this very happy, innocent young man who goes completely insane and dies in the end.
 It’s a very sad story, and Stravinsky’s music is so illustrative, and so appropriate for the time and to Hogarth.
 It’s brilliant he decide to do this.

 The sensuality of the music can be surprising at points for newcomers.